miloserdow/capistrano-deploy/README.md

 Github deploy action for Capistrano.
 Use this action to automate your capistrano deployment process.

 ## Dependencies
-Ruby should be installed with official ruby action (https://github.com/actions/setup-ruby)
+This action expects Ruby to be installed along with Capistrano, see below for a [basic workflow example](#workflow-example) that uses [ruby/setup-ruby](https://github.com/ruby/setup-ruby).

 ## Inputs
 ### `target`
 Environment where deploy is to be performed to.
 E.g. "production", "staging".
-Default value is empty
+Default value is empty.

 ### `deploy_key`
 **Required** Symmetric key to decrypt private RSA key.
 Must be a string.